ArtemGr/bounty/notes/bounty-research.md

 → → ☐ [lemon.io report](https://lemon.io/wp-content/uploads/2020/10/Startups_vs_Freelancers_2020_report_by_Lemon.pdf) ?
 → ☑ Experiment with fiverr ⇒ Learned that developers would often prefer to get proposals, instead of manually filtering through the jobs.
 Also the job matching ritual is suboptimal (see the chat with speedwares)
 → ☐ Experiment with PeoplePerHour
-→ ☐ Experiment with gun.io interviews
+→ ☒ Experiment with gun.io interviews ⇒ The [Why you should join](https://i.imgur.com/OVCFBc5.png) step rubs me in a wrong way currently: sounds like a typical “oversell and underdeliver”, where a corporation would praise themselves and the dev would expect something good, until the “contrast effect” kicks in
 → ☐ Experiment with lemon.io
 → ☐ Experiment with toptal.com